 Global Citizenship and Sustainable Futures Certificate Program

-International Network of Universities offers an online program which addresses a range of areas relating to Global Citizenship and the United Nations SDGs.
-The program runs from October 2025 to March 2026, and is free and open to all JMU students.
+The International Network of Universities offers an online program which addresses a range of areas relating to Global Citizenship and the United Nations SDGs.
+There are two intakes for the program each year, one in March and one in October.
+We are now accepting students for the program beginning in March 2026.
+This opportunity is free and open to all JMU students.

 This online certificate program explores what it means to be a global citizen through learning and reflecting on a range of key global issues.
 The learning objectives for students undertaking the program are: